mojaloop/documentation/contributors-guide/signing-the-cla.md

 # Signing the CLA

-Mojaloop has a [Contributor Licence Agreement (CLA)](https://github.com/mojaloop/mojaloop/blob/master/CONTRIBUTOR_LICENSE_AGREEMENT.md) which clarifies the intelletual property for contributions from individuals or entities.
+Mojaloop has a [Contributor License Agreement (CLA)](https://github.com/mojaloop/mojaloop/blob/master/CONTRIBUTOR_LICENSE_AGREEMENT.md) which clarifies the intellectual property rights for contributions from individuals or entities.

 To ensure every developer has signed the CLA, we use [CLA Assistant](https://cla-assistant.io/), a well maintained, open source tool which checks to make sure that a contributor has signed the CLA before allowing a pull request to be merged.